 Private Data is restricted to the relevant Participant and Market Operator staff.

-Market Private Data is restricted to Market Operator staff.
+Market Private Data is restricted to Market Operator staff;

+REMIT Data is restricted to Market Operator staff, staff of the European Agency for the Cooperation of Energy Regulators and relevant Participants.

 Agreed ProcEdure 7: emergency communications

 1.2 Scope of Agreed Procedure

-This Agreed Procedure defines the process requirements for communication of data required for Settlement outside of normal operation of the IT systems.LEGAL REVIEW
+This Agreed Procedure defines the process requirements for communication of data required for Settlement outside of normal operation of the IT systems.
+For the avoidance of doubt, this Agreed Procedure does not apply to REMIT Data; however, the Market Operator will comply with all requirements set out by the European Agency for the Cooperation of Energy Regulators where events which relate to communication channels and system performance will impact on REMIT Data Transactions.

+LEGAL REVIEW

 Complete